 As time went on, we got into better shape and were able to increase the difficulty of our hikes.
 We got used to hiking most every day and it became part of our regular routine, nothing to complain about.
 And we picked up lots of tricks on how to make our trail experiences more fun for the kids so they would be excited about hiking.

 Along the way, our son became a great little hiker, regularly tackling 6 to 10 miles in a day with minimal complaint.
 And our daughter, who we carried for most hikes during our national parks trip, came to love long stretches of riding in a backpack.
 Now, at 3 years old, she’s hiking on her own and working on building up her endurance.

 We’re not experts by any means, but we have learned a lot along the way.
 Here are 10 things we’ve found enormously helpful in making hiking more enjoyable for our family:

-1. The more you hike, the better it will get.
+1. The more you hike with kids, the better it will get.